-- Custom navigation
+- Custom navigation menus

 - Customer interactivity – contest, live chat, currency conversion, etc.

-- Offline storage management
+- Media management

 - Business directories

-- Automatically sell spots on your site
+- Automatically sell and manage advertising on your blog

-- Set client appointments and appointment reminders
+- Set up appointments and appointment reminders

-- Set up reservations and bookings
+- Manage reservations and bookings

 - Redirect URLs